philipturner/ue5-nanite-macos/README.md

 ## Modifications to UE5

 [philipturner/UnrealEngine/commits/modifications](https://github.com/philipturner/UnrealEngine/commits/modifications) shows my most recent modifications to Unreal Engine.
 Sign into your Epic Games-licensed GitHub account to view it.
-I will also post raw source code in this repository, explaining it below.
+I will also post raw source code in `ue5-nanite-macos`, explaining it below.

 ### Explanation of Modifications